korporationcl/korporation.cl.github.io/books/design_of_the_unix_operating_system/chapter_01/README.md

 [By Ppgardne CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0)

-For example: "/etc/passwd", "/usr/bin/who", "/bin/cat" and so forth.

-Programs in UNIX do not know about the format of a file and it is thread it as an unformatted stream of bytes.
-Programs may interpret the byte stream in a different way (parse) but is not related about how the operating system stored the data.
+Programs in UNIX do not know about the format of a file and it is threat it as an unformatted stream of bytes.
+Programs may interpret the byte stream in a different way (parsing) but is not related about how the operating system stored the data.
 Thus the syntax to access a file is the same for all the programs but the format is imposed by the program.

-For example the program "troff", expects a new line at the end of the file, but "acctcom" expects a fixed length in records but it's responsability of the application to apply the right format.
+For example the program `troff`, expects a new line at the end of the file, but `acctcom` expects a fixed length in records but it's responsability of the application to apply the right format.

 Permissions to access a file or directory are managed by the operating system.
-Permissions can be set to 'read', 'write' or 'execute' for 3 classes of users: 'owner', 'group' and 'others/everyone else'.
-Devices are protected in the same way as files are
+Permissions can be set to `read`, `write` or `execute` for 3 classes of users: `owner`, `group` and `others/everyone else`.
+Devices are protected in the same way as files are.

 For example consider the following example, which makes a copy of a given file.
 A user in the terminal can type: